Délices du Lac-Saint-Jean

 See how Fonds de Relance 02 is supporting three local businesses in Saguenay-Lac-Saint-Jean, Quebec.

-In 2020, we joined forces with Canadian bank Desjardins and all five regional municipality counties in the Saguenay–Lac-Saint-Jean region of Quebec to figure out how we could help the community respond to COVID-19 – and Fonds de Relance 02 was born.
+In 2020, we joined forces with Canadian bank Desjardins and all 5 regional municipality counties in the Saguenay–Lac-Saint-Jean region of Quebec to figure out how we could help the community respond to COVID-19 – and Fonds de Relance 02 was born.

 We had an ambitious goal: to help local entrepreneurs relaunch their businesses in the wake of COVID-19.
 Together with our partners we made C$750,000 available through the fund, so small businesses could apply for financial support to help them operate successfully through the pandemic.